“Relaxed harbourside hotel, spa and restaurant on the edge of Palma: Scandinavian simplicity meets Mediterranean deco style”

 Breakfast is a leisurely affair served until 11.30am and is included in your room rate.
 Large tables with white tableclothes and aqua glasses are well spaced, allowing you to relax.
 You get fresh juices (squeeze your own if you like), cheeses, salamis, pastries, fresh fruit, compotes, yogurts and the widest selection of cereals and dried fruits and nuts we've seen in Mallorca.
 There's also a menu of cooked fare.
 Take your time: order another coffee, gaze out the window to the pool and sea beyond and linger over the newspapers.

 People travel from near and far to dine in the restaurant here as the food is good and the atmosphere relaxed.
-Typical dishes from the a la carte lunch and dinner menu include red mullet with green risotto and foam of saffron, or ribs with apple and sobrasada tatin.
-The wine list (mostly local or Spanish) will serve you well without baffling you with endless choices and staff are extremely knowledgeable should you need guidance.
+For lunch, you can choose from the very reasonably-priced, daily changing set menu (cambozola cheese salad, Angus beef tagiatelle), or go a la carte.
+On our 2017 visit, we were blown away by our dinner of seared ahi tuna with wasabi mayo.
+The wine list (mostly local or Spanish) will serve you well (without baffling you); staff are extremely knowledgeable should you need guidance, but even the house wines are spectacular.
 If you prefer something lighter there's a spot-on snack menu served beside the bar or alfresco.
 Many a delicious burger and chips or club sandwich have helped us through a New Year's Day (washed down with hearty Bloody Marys).

 If you want to eat out, there's a growing number of local waterside restaurants - ask staff for recommendations.

 - Chill by the pool, spin discs in the lounge (there's a large collection of LPs and record player), check out the sauna and Jacuzzi, then spoil yourself with a massage or facial using delicious Kerstin and Florian products

 - Feeling energetic?
 Burn up some energy in the gym and ask reception about the private yoga classes